abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 catch the process right at the point where vedanā is conditioning taṇhā---feeling conditioning craving---the cycle can be broken right there.
-We can live with a heart completely at peace in the realm of feeling, reflecting: *This vedanā is present*.
+We can live with a heart completely at peace in the realm of feeling, reflecting: *This vedanā is present.
 I don't have to own it.
 Praise is sweet; criticism is bitter.
 Gain is sweet; loss is bitter.
 This is how it is.
 I don't need to make anything more of it than just that.
 This is the mind that likes sweetness, this is the mind that